futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

 # Build and run chogori-opengauss using docker containers

 Here, we demonstrate how to build and run chogori-opengauss.
 The instructions are organized into three sections.
-The first section shows how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
-The second section shows how to build and run chogori-opengauss using the images.
-The third section shows how to build and run a vanilla openGauss server.
+The first section demonstrates how to build the docker container images for the opengauss server and the [chogori-platform](https://github.com/futurewei-cloud/chogori-platform) (i.e., k2) runner.
+The second section demonstrates how to build and run chogori-opengauss using the images.
+The third section demonstrates how to build and run a vanilla openGauss server.
 ## 1. Build docker container images for chogori-opengauss

 The chogori-opengauss project was forked from [openGauss-server v2.1.0](https://gitee.com/opengauss/openGauss-server/tree/v2.1.0).
 Unfortunately, openGauss did not provide a docker file for v2.1.0.
 We created a dockerfile for v2.1.0 at docker/dockerfiles/dockerfile to help build the opengauss source code.

-We assume that the chogori-opengauss project has been downloaded (cloned), and CHOGORI_OPENGAUSS refers to the root directory of the project.
-For example, if the project is cloned into /home/myusername/workspace/, then CHOGORI_OPENGAUSS is /home/myusername/workspace/chogori-opengauss.
+We assume that the chogori-opengauss project has been downloaded (i.e., cloned), and CHOGORI_OPENGAUSS refers to the root directory of the project.
+For example, if the project is cloned into /home/demouser/workspace/, then CHOGORI_OPENGAUSS is /home/demouser/workspace/chogori-opengauss.
 If a relative path is used, we assume that the path prefix is CHOGORI_OPENGAUSS.

 **Build the docker images:**
 1. Go to the dockerfile folder (that is, go to the CHOGORI_OPENGAUSS/docker/dockerfiles folder):